Finite Field Multiple Access: Encoding of EP Codes

 \section{Encoding of EP Codes}

-In this section, we first introduce the encoding of an EP code, which is realized based on a \textit{binary to finite-field GF($q$) transform function}.
-Then, we introduce the conceptions of \textit{finite-field multiple module (FFMM)} for the AIEP codes $\Psi_{\rm s}$ constructed over GF($p$), and \textit{finite-field multiuser code (FFMC)} for the orthogonal AIEP codes $\Psi_{\rm o}$ constructed over GF($p^m$).
-Next, we investigate the orthogonal AIEP codes $\Psi_{\rm o}$ encoded by a channel encoder ${\bf C}_{gc}$, which is called orthogonal encoding of an error-correcting code over GF($p^m$).
-The subscript ``gc'' of ${\bf C}_{gc}$ stands for ``globe code'', since the channel code ${\bf C}_{gc}$ is used through the MA transmission.
+In this section, we first introduce the encoding of an EP code, which is realized based on a \textit{binary to finite-field GF($q$) transform function} denoted as ${\rm F}_{{\rm B}2q}$.
+Then, we introduce the conceptions of \textit{finite-field multiplex module (FF-MUX)} for the AIEP codes $\Psi_{\rm s}$ constructed over GF($p$), and \textit{multiuser code (MC)} for the orthogonal UD-EP codes $\Psi_{\rm o, B}$ constructed over GF($2^m$).
+Next, we investigate the orthogonal EP codes $\Psi_{\rm o}$ encoded by a channel encoder ${\mathcal C}_{gc}$, which is called orthogonal encoding of an error-correcting code over GF($p^m$) where $m \ge 2$.
+The subscript ``gc'' of ${\mathcal C}_{gc}$ stands for ``globe channel code'', since the channel code ${\mathcal C}_{gc}$ is used through the MA transmission.